atsign-foundation/at_client_sdk/packages/at_policy/README.md

 # at_policy

 ## Introduction
-The at_policy libraries provide generic scaffolding for building policy management services which policy enforcement endpoints communicate with via atProtocol and therefore get all the benefits of using atProtocol - outbound communication only, end-to-end encryption, using atSigns rather than IP
+The at_policy library provides generic scaffolding for building policy management services which policy enforcement endpoints communicate with via atProtocol and therefore get all the benefits of using atProtocol - outbound communication only, end-to-end encryption, using atSigns rather than IP